-Both could be examples of legitimate, automated marketing emails advertising a promotion.
-But email No. 1 looks awfully similar to the bogus messages found in your junk folder.
+Both could be examples of legitimate marketing emails advertising a promotion.
+But the first email looks awfully similar to the bogus messages found in your junk folder.

-To make your email more inbox-worthy, consider these tips:
+To make your emails more inbox-worthy, consider these tips:

 Make it personal

 Marketing messages that resemble personal letters typically bypass the spam folder.
-ESPs like Infusionsoft by Keap allow you to use merge fields so you don’t have to customize emails one at a time, which makes your emails more personal while saving you a ton of time.
+Plus, ESPs like Keap allow you to use merge fields so you don’t have to customize emails one at a time, which makes your emails more personal while saving you a ton of time.
 For more ways to make email look more personal, check out 20 Email Personalization Tips for Marketing Campaigns.

 Limit your use of images and links

-Images and links are the telltale signs of a promotional email—which in the case of Gmail, often means they’ll land in the promotions tab.
-The promotions tab isn’t the same as the spam folder, and a study by ReturnPath actually found that Gmail’s tabbed inbox has had a minimal effect on open rates.
-Still, if you’d prefer your emails to be in the regular inbox, aim for mostly text.
+Images and links are the telltale signs of a promotional email — which in the case of Gmail, often means they’ll land in the promotions tab.
+The promotions tab isn’t the same as the spam folder, but if you’d prefer your emails to be in the regular inbox, aim for mostly text.

 Avoid spammy words and phrases

-While email providers don’t publish an official list of spam triggers, a glance at your junk folder will give you a few ideas.
-Be careful using all caps and too many money-centric words like “fast cash,” “cheap,” “for just $$$,” “100% free,” and so on—basically, any phrases you’d hear in a late-night infomercial.
+While there’s no official list of spam triggers, a glance at the subject lines in your junk folder will give you a few ideas.
+Be careful using all caps and too many money-centric words like “fast cash,” “cheap,” “for just $$$,” “100% free,” and so on — basically, any phrases you’d hear in a late-night infomercial.
 Use the word “free” very sparingly, as well as other words like “loan” that may be used legitimately in some cases but are often found in spam messages too.

 3. Build a good email reputation

-A bad reputation is hard to shake—in life and in email marketing, too.
+A bad reputation is hard to shake — in life and in email marketing, too.
 Your emails are less likely to reach the inbox if you’ve developed a poor sender reputation, based on factors like the content you send and the number of spam complaints you’ve received from recipients.
-Here are a few ways to boost your reputation.
+Here are a few ways to boost your email reputation.

 Always ask for permission before emailing

 What would you do if you received a marketing email from a company you’d never heard of and didn’t care about?
 At best, you’d delete the email or unsubscribe from the list.
-But you might mark the email as spam—and you’d be justified in doing so.
-According to the CAN-SPAM Act, it’s illegal to send spam, defined as unsolicited, commercial, bulk email.
+But you might mark the email as spam — and you’d be justified in doing so.
+According to the CAN-SPAM Act, it's illegal to send spam, which is defined simply as unsolicited, commercial bulk email.

 Send the kind of email you said you would

-If email subscribers simply register for an event and you start sending them daily deals instead, those emails are technically unsolicited—and therefore, you’re in spam territory.
-If you’re obtaining email addresses from something other than an email list sign-up, like an event registration or an e-book download, you still need to ask permission before adding contacts to your general email list.
-Add either an opt-in box for your newsletter list or a disclaimer that by sharing their addresses, contacts will receive additional marketing emails.
+If email subscribers simply register for an event and you start sending them daily deals instead, those emails are technically unsolicited — and therefore, you’re in spam territory.
+If you’re obtaining email addresses from something other than an email list sign-up, like an event registration or an ebook download, you still need to ask permission before adding contacts to your general email list.

 Email timing and frequency matters, too.
 If you promise a monthly newsletter and instead send daily emails, you’re prone to spam complaints.
 The same is true if you don’t send any emails for months, which can cause subscribers to forget who you are, and then start sending again.

 Make it easy to unsubscribe

-Of course you don’t want people to unsubscribe from your emails.
+It’s understandable that you don’t want people to unsubscribe from your emails.
 But if you don’t give them the option, their only way out is to mark the email as spam.
 Include an unsubscribe link at the footer of every marketing email you send.
 It’s actually required by the CAN-SPAM Act, which is why, for Keap customers, the unsubscribe link can’t be removed.

 Send targeted emails through segmentation